NIEM/NIEM-Training/Master NIEM Document/Master NIEM Training Document.md

 </xs:element>
 ```

 The actual codes are defined in a pair of types.
-The first, [`aamva_d20:AccidentSeverityCodeSimpleType`](http://niem5.org/schemas/aamva_d20.html#AccidentSeverityCodeSimpleType), defines the actual codes and their definitions, one per `enumeration` below.
-This simple type is then wrapped in a complex type, [`aamva_d20:AccidentSeverityCodeType`](http://niem5.org/schemas/aamva_d20.html#AccidentSeverityCodeType), to add infrastructure attributes that we've seen used in associations and roles.
-The two types are grouped together in the [`aamva_d20`](http://niem5.org/schemas/aamva_d20.html) namespace so they can be governed by AAMVA without needing to change the `j` domain:
+The first, [`aamva_d20:AccidentSeverityCodeSimpleType`](http://niem5.org/schemas/aamva_d20.html#AccidentSeverityCodeSimpleType), defines the actual codes and their definitions, one per `enumeration` below:

 ```xml
 <xs:simpleType name="AccidentSeverityCodeSimpleType">